Who is the Cyberlaw Book for?Who is the cyberlaw book for?

 References and additional reading

-The book points to extensive references.
-The resources page for each chapter (on this website) has those references and even more.
+The resources webpage for each chapter (on this website) has those references and even more.
 This means you can easily go deeper on any topic.

 If you want to cover it more deeply, you can read (or assign) additional reading, such as listed references.
 For example, if my paragraph summarizing a statute or legal decision or dispute is too simple, read the statute itself, read the judge's decision itself.